Baby Alfie: [gurgles]

 - Apparently, in Diary of a Wimpy Kid, Manny knows several toddler slang terms.
 The only one we hear is "Ploopy," which Manny apparently considers quite offensive.

-- Doctor Who: "A Good Man Goes To War" reveals that the Doctor can apparently speak baby.
+- "A Good Man Goes To War" reveals that the Doctor can apparently speak baby.
 His companion doesn't buy it, and he calmly retorts "I speak everything".
 With the translation circuits, this may actually be true.

 - At the end of the episode that all changes.
 (Also, despite the Doctor's efforts to seem like he never appeared, Alfie's first actual spoken English word is Doctor.)